LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### EMR Security
   * IAM policies: can be combined with tagging to control access on a cluster-by-cluster basis
   * Kerberos
-  * SSH can use kerboros or EC2 key pairs for client authentication
+  * SSH can use kerberos or EC2 key pairs for client authentication
   * IAM roles:
     * Every cluster in EMR must have a service role and a role for EC2 instance profile(s).
 These roles, attached via policies, will provide permission(s) to interact with other AWS Services
     * If a cluster uses automatic scaling, an autoscaling role is necessary
     * Service linked roles can be used if service for EMR has lost ability to clean up EC2 resources
-    * IAM roles can also be sued for EMRFS requests to S3 to control user access to files with in EMR based on users, groups, or location(s) within S3
+    * IAM roles can also be used for EMRFS requests to S3 to control user access to files with in EMR based on users, groups, or location(s) within S3
   * Security configurations may be specified for Lake Formation (JSON)
   * Native integration with Apache Ranger to provide security for Hive data metastore and Hive instance(s) on EMR
     * For data security on Hadoop/Hive